abitrolly/fedora-packages-static/README.md

 ## TODO

-* Clean code, make pylint happy.
+* Clean code, make pylint and humans happy.
 * Define license (likely MIT, GLPv3 would be nice).
 * Fix EPEL8 support.
 * Display dependencies in package detail page.
+* Add support for modular and flatpak repositories.
 * Build container for use in CommunityShift.
-* Use pkgKey correct pkgKey to generate changelog/files.

 ## Dependencies